riton/puppet-ccin2p3-remctl/README.md

 ##Limitations

-This module currently only work on `RedHat` osfamily and expects that the `remctl` package is available with your current repository configuration.
+This module currently only work on `RedHat` and `Debian` os families and expects that the `remctl` package is available with your current repository configuration.